naninovel/docs/docs/guide/configuration.md

 Generated Data Path | Naninovel Data | Relative (to the application data directory) path to store the automatically generated assets.
 Override Objects Layer | False | Whether to assign a specific layer to all the engine objects.
 Engine's camera will use the layer for the culling mask.
 Use this to isolate Naninovel objects from being rendered by other cameras.
 Objects Layer | 0 | When `Override Objects Layer` is enabled, the specified layer will be assigned to all the engine objects.
+Async Exception Log Type | Error | Log type to use for UniTask-related exceptions.
 Initialize On Application Load | True | Whether to automatically initialize the engine when application starts.
 Show Initialization UI | True | Whether to show a loading UI while the engine is initializing.
 Custom Initialization UI | Null | UI to show while the engine is initializing (when enabled).
 Will use a default one when not provided.